arch8s/spring-2022/Glossary.md

 is, simply, the organization of a system.
 This organization includes all components, how they interact with each other, the environment in which they operate, and the principles used to design the software.
 In many cases, it can also include the evolution of the software into the future.

 > _Kata_
-is a system of individual training exercises in karate and other martial art.
-In our context, regular exercise to master your skills.
+is a system of individual training exercises in karate and other martial art. **In our context**, regular exercise to master your skills.

+> _Context_
+are the interrelated conditions in which something exists or occurs

 > _Spotlight_
-in our context, is a platform to enable effective collaboration between non-profits and Candidates
+**in our context**, is a platform to enable effective collaboration between non-profits and Candidates

-> _Context_
-the interrelated conditions in which something exists or occurs

 > _Spotlive_
-in our context, is an event on regular basis.
+**in our context**, is an event on regular basis.
 Usually it is a weekly informal meeting with recording

 > _Platform_
-is a list of online teaching tools used for blended learning.
-In our context, the meeting place for candidates and NPOs
+is a list of online teaching tools used for blended learning. **In our context**, the meeting place for candidates and NPOs

 > _Non-profit organization, also non-profits (NPO)_
 is a group with a platform integration offering